luxonis/depthai/README.md

 - `depthai.cpython-36m-x86_64-linux-gnu.so` built for Ubuntu 18.04 & Python 3.6
 - `depthai.cpython-37m-arm-linux-gnueabihf.so` built for Raspbian 10 & Python 3.7

+For supporting other platforms, there is an option to build the python lib from sources by grabbing the [depthai-api](https://github.com/luxonis/depthai-api) submodule:

+    git submodule update --init
+    ./depthai-api/install_dependencies.sh
+    ./depthai-api/build_py_module.sh

 ## Examples

 `test.py` - depth & CNN inference example